spatialos/UnrealGDK/SpatialGDK/Documentation/features.md

 As SpatialOS has multiple servers, only one server has the [authority]({{urlRoot}}/content/glossary#authority) to manipulate an Actor at any one time.
 Cross-server RPCs enable a server without authority over an Actor to tell the server which has authority over that Actor to manipulate it.
 For more information see the documentation on [Cross-server RPCs]({{urlRoot}}/content/cross-server-rpcs).

-`Cross-server RPC`s are a new type of RPC that functions between two servers.
-These enable a server without authority over an Actor to communicate with the server which has authority and is able to manipulate the Actor.

 ## Networking switch

 The GDK offers you a convenient way to switch between native Unreal networking and SpatialOS networking via a checkbox in the Unreal Editor.
 This is useful to test valid functionality and performance on a single server.
 See the documentation on the networking switch on the [Troubleshooting]({{urlRoot}}/content/troubleshooting) page.
 To switch networking mode to Unreal, from the Editor toolbar menu, unmark the `Spatial networking` checkbox under `Play` dropdown in the Unreal Editor toolbar.